cybertoothca/ember-cli-marked-down/README.md

 The component by default will not assign the `target` attribute to links that it finds that belong to the host that the application is running in.
-That is to say, if your app is running at http://example.com and the component find a link that starts with `http://example.com`, then that link will NOT have a target attribute assigned.
-You can override this default behaviour by setting the `excludeSelfLinks?` argument to `false`.
+That is to say, if an app is running at http://example.com and the component find a link that starts with `http://example.com`, then that link will NOT have a target attribute assigned.
+This default behaviour can be overridden by setting the `excludeSelfLinks?` argument to `false`.

 ##### Arguments

-* `excludeSelfLinks?` - when `true` (DEFAULT) any links that are found in the component's yield that share the same host url as your site will NOT have the target attribute assigned.
+* `excludeSelfLinks?` - when `true` (DEFAULT) any links that are found in the component's yield that share the same host url as the Ember application will NOT have the target attribute assigned.
+When `false` all found links will have the target attribute assigned.
 * `targetValue` - one of the valid target values that can be passed to the `target` attribute of an anchor/link element.
 One of: `_blank`, `_self`, `_parent`, `_top`, or the name of a frame in the page.
 See